vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 - E.g. for a network consisting of **150** or more densely connected nodes, Waku v2 provides more than **10x** better average bandwidth usage rates than Waku v1.
 - As the network continues to scale, both in absolute terms (number of nodes) and in network traffic (message rates) the disparity between Waku v2 and Waku v1 becomes even larger.

+## Future work

+Now that we've confirmed that Waku v2's bandwidth improvements over its predecessor matches theory, we can proceed to a more in-depth characterisation of Waku v2's resource usage.
+Some questions that we want to answer include:
+- What proportion of Waku v2's bandwidth usage is used to propagate _payload_ versus bandwidth spent on _control_ messaging to maintain the mesh?
+- To what extent is message latency (time until a message is delivered to its destination) affected by network size and message rate?
+- How _reliable_ is message delivery in Waku v2 for different network sizes and message rates?
+- What are the resource usage profiles of other Waku v2 protocols (e.g.[`12/WAKU2-FILTER`](https://rfc.vac.dev/spec/12/) and [`19/WAKU2-LIGHTPUSH`](https://rfc.vac.dev/spec/19/))?

+Our aim is to get ever closer to a "real world" understanding of Waku v2's performance characteristics, identify and fix vulnerabilities and continually improve the efficiency of our suite of protocols.

 ## References